 Full-time Requirements for Undergraduate Scholarships

 There are some situations that cannot be appealed.
 Aid program limitations have been put in place by Congress or UC to help students remain focused on their educational goals and protect the availability of aid

 Federal Pell Grant Usage

 Currently students are limited to 6 years of Federal Pell Grant.
 Your Pell usage is reviewed and each term of Pell is considered a half year of usage (due to 2 semesters equaling an academic year) and the usage is prorated if you are part-time.
-Your current total usage toward the 6-year limit is reported to you each year on your Student Aid Report after completing the FAFSA.
+Your current total usage toward the 6-year limit is reported to you each year on your FAFSA Submission Summary after completing the FAFSA.

 Pell-eligible co-op students should pay particular attention to this limit.
 Because most co-op students are full-time and will receive Pell during their co-op as well as in-class terms, the 6-year limit will be uses in 12 semesters of enrollment when generally an additional term or 2 might be needed to get the student to graduation.
 Such students should make a financial plan that accounts for this loss of Pell eligibility in their final term(s).